Chart Color Schemes

 Bulimba lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Bulimba's population was around 7,911 as of November 2025, reflecting an increase of 504 people since the 2021 Census which reported a population of 7,407.
-This change is inferred from ABS estimated resident population data of 7,895 in June 2024 and 65 validated new addresses since the Census date.
-The population density ratio was 3,840 persons per square kilometer, placing Bulimba within the top 10% of national locations assessed by AreaSearch.
-Bulimba's 6.8% growth since the census is within 2.1 percentage points of the national average (8.9%).
-Overseas migration contributed approximately 84.6% of overall population gains during recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+Bulimba's population is around 7,911 as of Nov 2025.
+This reflects an increase of 504 people since the 2021 Census, which reported a population of 7,407 people.
+The change is inferred from the estimated resident population of 7,895 from the ABS as of June 2024 and an additional 65 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,840 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
+Bulimba's growth rate of 6.8% since the census positions it within 2.1 percentage points of the national average (8.9%).
+Population growth for the area was primarily driven by overseas migration, contributing approximately 84.6% of overall population gains during recent periods.

-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Future population trends project an above median growth for the area, with an expected increase of 1,347 persons to 2041, reflecting a total increase of 16.8% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; hence proportional growth weightings are applied in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Future population trends project an above median growth for national statistical areas, with Bulimba expected to grow by 1,347 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 16.8% over the 17 years.

 Frequently Asked Questions - Population